The list is out for 2022! Check out the Top Detroit Startups and Tech Companies to Watch in 2022

 40. Slalom Consulting

 Slalom Consulting is a business and technology consulting firm helping clients solve business challenges.
 It's an established tech company with offices all over the world, including Detroit, and they're hiring for many open data and engineering positions in the city.
 Because of its open and inclusive culture, it's also consistently named one of the best companies to work for.

 With their HQ (and deep roots that go back to the '60s) in Detroit, OneMagnify is a global marketing analytics firm, helping clients with actionable analytics and data; compelling marketing communications through brand strategy; and technology solutions.

 With 20 years of experience, X by 2 is a seasoned consulting firm that's just getting started.
 They put tech, problem solving, and—of course—people first to deliver amazing results to their clients.
 They're also one of the best places to work in Detroit with a culture rooted in empowerment and excellence.

 Backboard is a new startup, founded in 2020.
 The platform offers easy communication tools for teams in the restaurant, retail, healthcare industries and more.
 Their hands-free communication technology is all the more important for front-line workers.
 We're looking forward to some big moves from Backboard in 2021.

 Stealth Venture Labs is a seasoned team of e-commerce and marketing pros, and they're hiring in Detroit.
 The team uses technology to grow brands and revenue—and give back.
 They have one of the happiest teams (because their culture rocks), and we're excited for them to join the community in Detroit.

 Looking to join an amazing team of talented folks and all around good humans?
-Get matched with top startups in Detroit with just one application.
+Explore thousands of top startup and tech jobs that put purpose and people first.